kiko-g/feup-bdad/README.md

-# MIEIC Data Bases (BDAD)
+# BDAD 2018-2019

-### 2ND YEAR 2ND SEMESTER
+##### Databases course repository (2nd year)
-> Here you can find project submissions and some simple SQL implementations
+Here you can find project submissions and some simple SQL implementations